-- 3.26 The Council's strategic approach to asset management through its organisational structure is enhanced by joint working with other Authorities and organisations, including: - Embracing opportunities to work with other Local Authorities.
+- 3.25 The Council's strategic approach to asset management through its organisational structure is enhanced by joint working with other Authorities and organisations, including: - Embracing opportunities to work with other Local Authorities.
 Property Services have been working closely with a number of other Authorities, including Derbyshire County Council.
-The County Council have assets within the District which render them a key partner in delivering our town centre aspirations and efficiencies through shared occupation of our assets, - The Corporate Services Partnership with Northgate Information Solutions.
+The County Council now leases part of our Civic Offices following the recent accommodation review, and they own assets within the District which render them a key partner in delivering our strategic town centre aspirations. - The Corporate Services Partnership with Northgate Information Solutions.
 The shared accommodation arrangements within the Civic Offices ensure services remain accessible to the public and are delivered efficiently, and jobs are retained within the District, - Devolving assets to a local level.
-Examples include transferring village halls and community centres to Parish Councils, - Working with the Community in the management of assets, e.g. 'Friends of' groups have been established for several of the local Parks, - Contracting with private sector management companies to manage assets (e.g. the Green Bank Leisure Centre), - Working in partnership with the Forestry Commission in the management of the Rosliston Forestry Centre, with land from each party being used to provide the facility.
-This partnership has now developed new business units which will provide local employment, encourage visitors to the centre and generate revenue,

-- Working with the Institute of Public Finance (IPF) in the development of our Asset Register system, - Maintaining membership of the Local Authority Midlands Benchmarking (LAMB) and Leicestershire County Council Benchmarking Groups, which meet to develop benchmarking indicators and discuss asset management issues, - Working with Business Link East Midlands to provide advice and support to small and medium sized enterprises.
-This company has a dedicated business development advisor covering South Derbyshire and an office at the George Holmes Business Centre.
+Examples include transferring village halls and community centres to Parish Councils, - Working with the Community in the management of assets, e.g. 'Friends of' groups have been established for several of the local Parks, - Contracting with Charities to manage assets (e.g. Active Nation at Green Bank Leisure Centre), - Working in partnership with the Forestry Commission in the management of the Rosliston Forestry Centre, with land from each party being used to provide the facility.
+This partnership has now developed new business units which will provide local employment, encourage visitors to the centre and generate revenue, - Working with the Institute of Public Finance (IPF) in the development of our Asset Register system, and - Maintaining membership of the Local Authority Midlands Benchmarking (LAMB) and Leicestershire County Council Benchmarking Groups, which meet to develop benchmarking indicators and discuss asset management issues.